 Why You Should Not Mix Business and Personal Funds

 These reasons illustrate why it is not a good idea to mix business and personal funds:

 - It doesn't look professional: If you are dealing with a vendor or customer and you pull out your personal checkbook or credit card to pay a business expense, you are giving the impression that you are not a real business owner.

 - In the same way, lack of separation shouts "hobby" to the IRS.
 And the IRS is quick to deny deductions and losses for hobbies.
 If you want the IRS to look at your business as legitimate and not a hobby, keep business and personal separate.

 - Your business deductions and income aren't clearly designated.
 If you want to be able to claim expenses as deductions, you must be able to show that these deductions were for business purposes.
 Trying to sort through your personal records at tax time is a nightmare.
 Capture business expenses in your business account to make it easier to claim those deductions.

 - You may be audited by the IRS.
-As noted above, the IRS is more likely to audit your business and deny deductions and businesses losses if you have no clear separation between business and personal expenses.
+As noted above, the IRS is more likely to audit your business and deny deductions and business losses if you have no clear separation between business and personal expenses.
 If you have a home-based business, for example, the IRS might not allow home business expenses if they are not separate.

 All transactions between you personally and the business must be "arm's length," that is, the transactions clearly separate you as a personal entity and the business as an entity.

 Keeping Separate Accounts